door2door-io/door2door-sdk-android-deprecated/README.md

 ./gradlew clean build
 ```

-Building this way also makes sure that all the tests and static analysis checks pass.
+Using this method also ensures that all the tests and static analysis checks pass.

 ### Releasing
-Releases are automatically done by travis and are triggered by a commit on the master branch.
-The steps to folow when creating a release are:
+Releases are automatically carried out by Travis and are triggered by a commit on the Master branch.
+The steps to follow when creating a release are:

  * Create a release branch.
  * On the develop branch bump the version ot the next one
- * Once everything is OK merge the release branch back to master and develop and this will trigger the travis job that creates the release.
+ * Once everything is complete, merge the release branch back to Master and develop.
+This will trigger the Travis job that creates the release.
  * Make sure to have a git tag of the released version

-Note: All builds created from master on travis will be release builds (the -SNAPSHOT) section of the version is removed at build time.
+Note: All builds created from Master on Travis will be release builds. (the -SNAPSHOT) section of the version is removed at build time.

 ## License
 For license details see [License](LICENSE).